 Sudden standout: Jack Snodgrass is still tearing up the California League, boasting a 1.23 ERA and 0.85 WHIP in 5 starts, striking out 21 batters and allowing 21 hits in 29.1 IP.
 He made his last start on Tuesday, with 5 hits, 2 walks, and 5 strikeouts in 7 scoreless frames.
 According to San Jose broadcaster Joe Ritzo, Snodgrass has pitched 22 shutout innings in a row.

-Tags: Alex Burg Andrew Susac Bobby Haney Chris Heston Conor Gillaspie Daryl Maday Drew Bowlin Eric Hacker Fresno Grizzlies Jack Snodgrass Jeremy Affeldt Joe Panik Johnny Monell Josh Osich Pablo Sandoval Richmond Flying Squirrels Ryan Lollis San Francisco Giants San Jose Giants Seth Rosin Shane Loux Steve Edlefsen Travis Blackley
+Tags: Andrew Susac Chris Heston Conor Gillaspie Daryl Maday Drew Bowlin Eric Hacker Fresno Grizzlies Jack Snodgrass Jeremy Affeldt Joe Panik Johnny Monell Josh Osich Pablo Sandoval Richmond Flying Squirrels Ryan Lollis San Francisco Giants San Jose Giants Seth Rosin Shane Loux Steve Edlefsen Travis Blackley